 What is nutrition and why is it important for older adults?

 Nutrition is about eating a healthy and balanced diet so your body gets the nutrients that it needs.
-Nutrients are substances in foods.
+Nutrients are substances in foods that our bodies need so they can function and grow.
 They include carbohydrates, fats, proteins, vitamins, minerals, and water.

 Good nutrition is important, no matter what your age.
 It gives you energy and can help you control your weight.
 It may also help prevent some diseases, such as osteoporosis, high blood pressure, heart disease, type 2 diabetes, and certain cancers.